 Prepare for an emergency

-It is important to think about the future impact of storms, floods, bush fires and other emergencies.
+It is important to think about how storms, floods, bush fires and other emergencies may impact you.

 Use the NSW SES Planning tool if you need help developing your plan.